JustinTimperio/TaskFly/docs/ARCHITECTURE.md

 ## Overview

-TaskFly is a distributed task orchestration system consisting of a daemon (server) and CLI (client) that work together to deploy and manage applications across cloud infrastructure.
-The system provisions cloud instances, distributes application bundles, and manages the lifecycle of distributed workloads.
+TaskFly is a distributed task orchestration system consisting of a daemon (server), CLI (client), and agent that work together to deploy and manage applications across cloud infrastructure.
+The system provisions cloud instances, distributes application bundles, manages the lifecycle of distributed workloads, and provides real-time monitoring through distributed logging and metrics collection.

 ## System Components